bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

   docs.
 Starting a server is necessary because large portions of the documentation require JavaScript files in the background.

-For example, to build the docs, run the following command:
+To build the docs, run the following command:

 .. tabs::